 Students receive degree credit for courses taken to make up deficiencies incurred through failure, withdrawal, or underload.
 Other summer courses will receive enrichment credit only: They may satisfy Core or major requirements with department permission, but will not count toward the 38 courses or 120 credits required for the degree.
 Courses, grades, and credits will be listed on the transcript but will not be calculated into the GPA.
 With the approval of the dean, students who incur deficiencies may in limited cases use enrichment courses in previous summers to make up for deficiencies incurred subsequently.

-As of summer 2010, one summer course taken through the Boston College Office of International Programs may be counted toward degree requirements if a grade of C- or higher is earned.
+One summer course taken through the Boston College Office of International Programs may be counted toward degree requirements if a grade of C- or higher is earned.
 However, the grade will not be included in the GPA.

 Students are responsible for ensuring that sealed, official copies of transcripts from summer courses taken outside BC are delivered to the office of their class dean or to Student Services.
 Only courses for which a transcript grade of C- or higher is earned and for which a Course Approval Form has been properly completed and approved will be eligible for posting to the student's record.